Asymptotic Expansion for Forward-Backward SDEs with Jumps: Introduction

-The organization of the paper is as follows: Section 2 gives some preliminaries, Section 3 explains the setup of the forward-backward SDEs and their existence.
-Section 4 gives the representation theorem based on Malliavin's derivative, and Section 5 and 6 deal with the classical differentiability and the error estimate of the asymptotic expansion.
-Section 7 discusses the state-dependent intensity and Section 8 explains the implementation of the asymptotic expansion.
-Section 9 treats a special case of a linear forward SDE and the associated polynomial expansion.
-Several numerical examples are available in \cite{Fujii-poly} for a certain class of models.
-Section 10 provides a justification to use smooth coefficients, and finally Appendix summarizes the relevant a priori estimates used in the main text.
+The organization of the paper is as follows: Section~2 gives some preliminaries, Section~3 the setup of the interested FBSDEs and the representation theorem based on Malliavin's derivative, Section 4 the asymptotic expansion and its error estimate, and finally Section 5 gives the concrete implementation of the scheme.
+Appendices~A and B summarize the relevant a priori estimates, and Appendix~C provides the smooth approximation theorem for the FBSDEs, which justifies the assumptions used in the main text.

+\begin{remark} As for forward SDEs, the asymptotic expansion method around a small-variance limit has been applied to a variety of financial problems.
+It has been shown, in various numerical examples, that the first few terms of expansion are enough to achieve accurate approximation for option pricing with typical volatilities ranging from 10\% to 20\% and maturities up to a few years.
+See a review Takahashi (2015)~\cite{T-review} for the details and a comprehensive list of literature. \end{remark}

+\begin{remark} The current work can be extended in couple of ways.
+Firstly, based on the result of Fujii \& Takahashi (2017)~\cite{FT-qg-jumps}, a similar asymptotic expansion may be justified for a BSDE with a quadratic-exponential growth driver and a bounded terminal condition.
+This would be done by replacing the estimates of the standard Lipschitz BSDEs with those of local Lipschitz BSDEs with $\mbb{H}^2$-BMO coefficients.
+It may also be possible to develop a sub-stepping scheme similar to those in Fujii (2014)~\cite{F-Filtering} and Takahashi \& Yamada (2015)~\cite{TY-AAP}, which can handle higher volatilities and longer maturities.
+See an initial attempt in a diffusion setup with quadratic growth driver by Fujii \& Takahashi (2016)~\cite{FT-short-term}. \end{remark}